jpvilla1990/workplaceMonitor/README.md

 After the backend is running the container will be assigned to the port 8080 (can be modified from the docker-compose.yml file), use the following paths to interact with the backend:

-localhost:8080/cameraCapture/start : start capture from cameras IP localhost:8080/cameraCapture/stop : stop capture
+- localhost:8080/cameraCapture/start : start capture from cameras IP
+- localhost:8080/cameraCapture/stop : stop capture
-localhost:8080/predictor/start : start predictions to captured frames localhost:8080/predictor/stop : stop predictions
+- localhost:8080/predictor/start : start predictions to captured frames
+- localhost:8080/predictor/stop : stop predictions
-localhost:8080/reset : reset database and captured images, recommended to run this every day to avoid excess storage.
+- localhost:8080/reset : reset database and captured images, recommended to run this every day to avoid excess storage.

+The backend will fill the database with all the needed information to enable the creation of any kind of efficiency reports, as well the videos of persons non working will be stored in the folder mentioned beforehand.

 ## Tech Stack:
-python3, pytorch, uvicorn, fastApi, mysql, YOLOv6
+python3, pytorch, uvicorn, fastApi, mysql, YOLOv6, docker